 How to register for a Transaction Privilege Tax License in Arizona

-The Transaction Privilege Tax license can be obtained by registering through AZTaxes.gov, by mailing in the Joint Tax Application (JT-1) or submitting the JT-1 form in-person at a Department of Revenue office.
+The Transaction Privilege Tax license can be obtained by registering through AZTaxes.gov, and mailing the Joint Tax Application (JT-1), or submitting the JT-1 form in-person at a Department of Revenue office.

 1600 W. Monroe